sherzodr/penmon/README.md

 ### day.solar_declination()

-For this example returns 0.172
+For this example returns 0.172.
+This is angle in radians.
+To convert this to degrees multiply by 180 and devide to *math.pi()*.
+For example, 0.172 rad is the same as 9.8 degrees.
+So Sun's declination was 9.8 degrees north relative to equatorial plane.
+If the value were negative it would've meant the Sun is declined to the south of the equatorial plane.

 ### day.sunset_hour_angle()

-For this example, returns 1.725
+For this example, returns 1.725.
+See *day.solar_declination* to convert this to degrees.

 ### day.R_a()